How to Test for Faults in Load Cells

 Perform a Bridge Integrity Test

 A bridge integrity test is done when the weighing scale indicates overload, gives incorrect readings for a known weight, or does not give any reading at all.
 It is done by measuring the output resistance, input resistance and the bridge balance, through the following steps:

 - Disconnect the load cell from the junction box or measuring devices.

 - Measure the input and output resistance across input and output terminals of the load cell with an ohmmeter.

 - Compare the resistance values with those in the product datasheet.

-Changes in these measured values are caused by electrical component failures or an internal short circuit.
+Test failure: Differences in the bridge balance measured values exceed 1% or the input and output resistances exceed 3 kilo-ohms.
+This is caused by electrical component failures or an internal short circuit.
 Often these problems are caused by lightning strikes (overvoltage), excess temperature or physical damage from improper handling.

 Note: Never use a mega-ohmmeter to measure the input and output resistance of the load cell, as it operates at a voltage level (50V) far greater than the load cell’s normal input and output voltage and can therefore damage the load cell.